-The screen shot here shows an example of a team using six scoring criteria—three costs, three benefits—on which to rank the relative strategic value of five competing product initiatives.
+The screenshot here shows an example of a team using six scoring criteria—three benefits, three costs—on which to rank the relative strategic value of seven competing product initiatives.

 The Kano model helps product teams prioritize their work according to which features are most likely to delight customers.
 The team will rank each initiative according to its likelihood to please customers as well as its implementation cost.
 After, prioritize the features rated high delight and low cost.

 The buy-a-feature prioritization framework gives organizations a fun way to prioritize work on products or other initiatives.
 The model works by creating prices for each competing action on your list, giving a group of participants a hypothetical sum of money to spend, and asking them to buy those features they’d most like to see built.

 Opportunity scoring helps product teams determine which features their customers deem essential to the product but also find disappointing.
 Teams ask customers to rank the importance of several product features and then rate how happy they are with each feature.
 Features scoring high in importance but low in satisfaction represent the opportunity to realize a strong return on investment for the development work needed to improve them.